 Treatment for Pigmentation

-Pigmentation due to UV damage can be treated with IPL on our Harmony Laser machine.
+Pigmentation due to UV damage can be treated with our Excel V+ Laser.
 The laser is attracted to the darker pigment, shatters the pigment and draws it to the surface.
-This darker pigment then flakes off 5-10 days post treatment.
+This darker pigment then flakes off 5-10 days post-treatment.

 Although this laser treats superficial pigmentation, patients with deeper pigmentation, which is usually to due hormonal imbalance such as melasma, or post-inflammatory hyper-pigmentation due to inflammation, can be treated with a combination of skincare products and deep skin peels.